cunderhill17/mmed1054-homework1/README.md

  - Volleball.
  - Listening to music.
- - Whatching either series or movies.
+ - Watching series or movies.
  - Taking picture of everthing I eat or see that moves my heart.

 I'm a huge movie fan, one of my favorite movie genres are sci-fi, suspense and psicological thriller.